arneger/agMovieRank/README.md

 - The API doesn't include TV-Shows/series and does not include every movie that exists in the IMDB database, so you may get a message that it can't find the movie, even though it is in the IMDB database.
 This applies mainly to small indie movies and foreign language movies.

+Why did I make this?
+Because there's so many movie-streaming services it's very hard for me to pick a movie, and when I pick a movie I want to watch a movie with a good rating from critics and users.
+Therefore I often check IMDBs user ratings, Rotten Tomatoes critic ratings and Metacritic critc ratings.
+Since I have this habit of checking all these websites I figured out a good idea would be to create a website that let me see the average rating of a movie from all the 3 sites.

 The searches are not interpreted well. for instance, if you are searching for the movie "Star Wars: Episode V - The Empire Strikes Back", it won't find every version of the title.